Quiz: Am I Polysexual?

 The quiz also explores your attitude toward different gender expressions: how comfortable you feel around people of different genders, what emotions their appearance, behavior, and ways of self-expression evoke in you.

-Manifestations of polysexuality are as diverse as people themselves.
-Some notice the first signs during adolescence – they realize they’re attracted to people of different genders, although they might not know the term “polysexuality.”
-Others come to understand their orientation much later, possibly after long-term relationships with people of one gender.
+Manifestations of polysexuality are as diverse as people themselves, and our quiz carefully considers these various expressions.
+Some quiz takers notice the first signs during adolescence – they realize they’re attracted to people of different genders, although they might not know the term “polysexuality.”
+Others, as we’ve observed through quiz responses, come to understand their orientation much later, possibly after long-term relationships with people of one gender.

-Interestingly, polysexuality can manifest cyclically.
+One of the key indicators we included in our quiz is the cyclical nature of attraction.
 Many polysexuals note periods of stronger attraction to one gender that shift to attraction to another.
-This phenomenon, known as “bi-cycles” in the context of bisexuality, is also common among polysexuals.
+This phenomenon, known as “bi-cycles” in the context of bisexuality, is also common among polysexuals, and we’ve incorporated questions to help identify these patterns.

 Exploring one’s sexuality is a unique journey of self-discovery.
 The “Am I Polysexual?” quiz can become one of the tools on this path, helping to better understand one’s feelings and attractions.
 It’s important to remember there’s no rush in determining your identity.